hsamelselg/bankaccount/README.md

 ./gradlew test
 ```

-Test coverage is at least 80%, verified with integration tests against a real PostgreSQL instance.
+Test coverage is at 80%, verified with integration tests against a real PostgreSQL instance.

 ---